-- 5. PID Patient Identification Segment - a.
-[PID-3] Patient Identifier List must be populated with at least one patient identifiers such as social security number, medical record number, and/or other internal patient identifiers.
-Required components and sub-components include: [PID-3.1] (Patient Identifier List ID Number), [PID-3.4.1] (Patient Identifier Assigning Authority Namespace ID), [PID-3.4.2] (Patient Identifier Assigning Authority Universal ID), [PID-3.4.3] (Patient Identifier Type Code). - b.
+5. PID - Patient Identification Segment

+- a.
+[PID-3] Patient Identifier List may be populated with social security number, medical record number, and/or other internal patient identifiers. - b.
 [PID-5] Patient Name [PID-5.7] Patient Name Type Code must contain the literal value 'L', indicating a legal name. - c.
 [PID-7] Date/Time of Birth should be a minimum of YYYYMMDD. - d.
 [PID-8] Administrative Sex this field is required by TDH. - e.
 [PID-10] Race race values indicating "Hispanic" should not be included in this field, but should be reflected in the ethnicity field ([PID-22] Ethnic Group). - f.
 [PID-11] Patient Address this field, including street address, city, state, zip code, and county are required by TDH. - g.
 [PID-13] Phone Number Home this field is required by TDH. - h.
-[PID-22] Ethnic Group this field is required by TDH. - 6.
-NK1 Next of Kin Segment
+[PID-22] Ethnic Group this field is required by TDH.

+6. NK1 - Next of Kin Segment